Mystery In Mexico: Hundreds attend Robinson’s funeral, Kyrie Irving donates to GoFundMe - NewsBreak

 Mystery In Mexico: Hundreds attend Robinson’s funeral, Kyrie Irving donates to GoFundMe

 CHARLOTTE, N.C.
-(WJZY) – Funeral services were held Saturday for Shanquella Robinson, the Charlotte woman who died last week at a villa in Cabo, Mexico.
+(QUEEN CITY NEWS) — Funeral services were held Saturday for Shanquella Robinson, the Charlotte woman who died last week at a villa in Cabo, Mexico.

+FBI Charlotte Field Office opens investigation into death of Shanquella Robinson in Cabo

-Services were held Saturday at 11 a.m. at Macedonia Baptist Church, just north of Uptown, where hundreds of attendees lined up outside, wrapping around the side of the church.
-Queen City News was on hand and spoke with visitors.
+Services were held at 11 a.m.
+Saturday at Macedonia Baptist Church, just north of Uptown, where hundreds of people lined up outside, wrapping around the side of the church.

 The FBI launched an investigation into the Charlotte woman’s death this week and Queen City News was able to attain a copy of the Cabo police report, which stated that nothing has been ruled out at this time as far as a cause of death.